kiq-caique/kiq-caique/README.md

 - 👋 My my friends call me Caique or Kiq
 - 👀 I’m interested in learn and work with web site development, software and apps
 - 🌱 I currently have experience working with JavaScript, Python, PHP, SQL, Wordpress, PostgreSQL, REACT, Nodejs and MongoBD
-- 💞️ I’m looking to collaborate on any job that can provide me with learning
+- 💞️ I currently work as a front-end developer at Omni Saude with Javascript, Typescript, React and Next
 - 📫 How to reach me +55 62 98252-0093, caique-kiq@hotmail.com or my instagram @kiqcarloshenriquegamaro

 <div>